 - What is an Information Session?An Information Session is when an employer or campus department schedules a time to visit UCI and share information about their organization and career/program opportunities with students and potential applicants.

-- When and where are Information Sessions?Most sessions occur midday or in the early evening hours and are often held in the Career Pathways Training Room or Student Center.
+- When and where are Information Sessions?Most sessions occur midday or in the early evening hours and are held virtually.
 You can find dates and exact locations for future events on Handshake.

 - Why should I attend?These are great opportunities to meet employer and program representatives and ask questions prior to applying or going in for an interview.
 They also provide a chance for you to ask questions about company culture, industry expectations, and how to prepare yourself for a career in the field.